eZmaxinc/eZmax-SDK-go/docs/WebhookResponse.md

 SetSWebhookEmailfailed sets SWebhookEmailfailed field to given value.

-### GetEWebhookManagementevent
+### GetBWebhookIsactive

-`func (o *WebhookResponse) GetEWebhookManagementevent() string`
+`func (o *WebhookResponse) GetBWebhookIsactive() bool`

-GetEWebhookManagementevent returns the EWebhookManagementevent field if non-nil, zero value otherwise.
+GetBWebhookIsactive returns the BWebhookIsactive field if non-nil, zero value otherwise.

-### GetEWebhookManagementeventOk
+### GetBWebhookIsactiveOk

-`func (o *WebhookResponse) GetEWebhookManagementeventOk() (*string, bool)`
+`func (o *WebhookResponse) GetBWebhookIsactiveOk() (*bool, bool)`

-GetEWebhookManagementeventOk returns a tuple with the EWebhookManagementevent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBWebhookIsactiveOk returns a tuple with the BWebhookIsactive field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEWebhookManagementevent
+### SetBWebhookIsactive

-`func (o *WebhookResponse) SetEWebhookManagementevent(v string)`
+`func (o *WebhookResponse) SetBWebhookIsactive(v bool)`

-SetEWebhookManagementevent sets EWebhookManagementevent field to given value.
+SetBWebhookIsactive sets BWebhookIsactive field to given value.

-### HasEWebhookManagementevent
+### HasBWebhookIsactive

-`func (o *WebhookResponse) HasEWebhookManagementevent() bool`
+`func (o *WebhookResponse) HasBWebhookIsactive() bool`

-HasEWebhookManagementevent returns a boolean if a field has been set.
+HasBWebhookIsactive returns a boolean if a field has been set.

+### GetBWebhookSkipsslvalidation

+`func (o *WebhookResponse) GetBWebhookSkipsslvalidation() bool`

+GetBWebhookSkipsslvalidation returns the BWebhookSkipsslvalidation field if non-nil, zero value otherwise.

+### GetBWebhookSkipsslvalidationOk

+`func (o *WebhookResponse) GetBWebhookSkipsslvalidationOk() (*bool, bool)`

+GetBWebhookSkipsslvalidationOk returns a tuple with the BWebhookSkipsslvalidation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBWebhookSkipsslvalidation

+`func (o *WebhookResponse) SetBWebhookSkipsslvalidation(v bool)`

+SetBWebhookSkipsslvalidation sets BWebhookSkipsslvalidation field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)